shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 Each curve also stores it's own accel slider setting - like a mini profile, handy!

-Horn button does nothing - no QML media libs connected.

-Gradient Display removed - no QML sensor libs connected.
+"PAS Mode" button - when active switches off cruise mode - i.e. it stops the motor if you stop peddling.

 MPH buttons set the maxium target speed.